 If your only path to membership is a $129 commitment on day one, you're missing a lot of potential signups.

-- Waived sign-up fee during promotions or holidays.
+Waived sign-up fee

 These work because they reduce fear, let people try before they commit, and generate momentum.
 Just be sure to have a clear upsell path after the trial.